 Combined with a shortage of support services for those struggling with mental illness and substance abuse, it has contributed to a public health crisis and impacted the quality of life for residents in every neighborhood.

-Public opinion polling commissioned by the Housing Federation and conducted by EMC Research, the same firm that provided opinion research for successful housing bonds in San Mateo, Santa Clara and Alameda Counties in 2016, shows San Diego voters are ready to address the housing crisis.
+Public opinion polling commissioned by the Housing Federation and conducted by EMC Research shows San Diego voters are ready to address the housing crisis.